 - Nail clippers

-- Many birds carry a small ID band on their leg with sex, info, contact
+- Many birds carry a small ID band on their leg with info, and contact

 - Bird safe cleaning supplies